vyos/vyos-documentation/docs/configuration/service/snmp.rst

 All SNMP MIBs are located in each image of VyOS here: ``/usr/share/snmp/mibs/``

-You can download the file to your local host with an active ssh service like this
+You are be able to download the files using SCP, once the SSH service has been activated like so

 .. code-block:: none